thiswillbeyourgithub/QuestEA/README.md

 # QuestEA
-## innovative approach to extracting information from patient survey
+## Innovative approach to extracting information from patient survey

 ## FAQ
 ### What is this?
-* QuestEA (QuestionnaireEmbeddingsAnalysis), is an experimental technique to better extract data from patient questionnaires.
+* QuestEA (QuestionnaireEmbeddingsAnalysis), is an experimental technique by me to better extract data from patient surveys / questionnaires.

 # List of datasets used